Mircho/mpdweb/README.md

 So then the decision was to build some local app that serves we content and act as a control proxy for passing commands to mpd.

 Thus this all started

+# Server side

+The server side steps on mongoose web server <https://github.com/cesanta/mongoose>, or at least the version that was relevant back in 2014-2015.
+I can not express my gratitude to cesanta for making this library and then later I found Mongoose OS - a stack for running on wifi connected devices, that I also employ into my automation project.
+Check them!

+For configuration, as the intention was to run on OpenWRT I used libuci <https://oldwiki.archive.openwrt.org/doc/techref/uci>

+For json parsing and building jansson library was used <https://digip.org/jansson/>

+For controlling mpd I used libmpdclient <https://github.com/MusicPlayerDaemon/libmpdclient>:

+# Client side

+For the client I wrote a single page app with Knockout JS <https://knockoutjs.com/> and bootstrap for the page structure